GER 101: Beginning German 1

 Units: 6

-Prerequisite: GER 201 or the equivalent
+Prerequisite: GER 201 or consent of instructor

 GER 276: Grim(m) Stories?
 Comparative Fairy Tales in Translation